From hand drafting to CAD

 Set up gCADPlus for ease of use.

-The installation process for gCADPlus normally leaves a desktop shortcut to the program.
+The installation process for gCADPlus typically leaves a desktop shortcut to the program.
 An appropriately configured shortcut can help you get more out of your gCADPlus software.
 We will deal with that in a later session.

 Landscape designers who wish to move from hand drafting landscape plans to doing the same using CAD drafting face some challenges.
 It is often easier to see what’s involved rather than read about it.